pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 non-lazy one, unless explicitly meant to return a lazy sequence.
 For lists, prefixing the method with `stream_` will yield a lazy result;
-so, `list(10,20,30)->stream_map(\&expensive_code)` will return a lazy sequence and the expensive code is only called for elements which are actually used.
+so, `list(10,20,30)->stream_map(\&expensive_code)` will return a lazy sequence and the expensive code is only called for elements (up to those) which are actually accessed.

 I'm going to use both the lazy sequences and the `lazy` syntax here.
 The first to stop walking `$ns` early, and the second to delay